auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 However there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
-Furthermore, this construction allows the right 32 bytes of the output key to be provided, as well as allowing for the 32 initial generator state to be specified.
+Furthermore, this construction allows the right 32 bytes of the output key to be provided, and allows the 32 initial generator state to be specified.

 Note a trivial collision can be obtained by feeding an output block back into the Header parameter and by incrementing the counter by one, which is the same thing as the next output block.
-This is not the only potential issue associated with the Header parameter, but it's also not particularly difficult to use safely: see the Haddocks of the reference implementation for suggestions.
+There are other issues the Header parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.

 Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.